Avalanche Forecasters Say Rocky Mountain Region Now At Higher Risk

 He says when "things start to melt, we can see a spike in wet avalanche activity."

-That means Colorado can expect to see more slides in a what has already been a record-breaking season.
+That means Colorado can expect to see more slides in what has already been a record-breaking season.